Dook97/samoro.st/site/content/blog/knot-tutorial/index.en.md

 parallel.
 The benefit of a multi-signer setup is increased robustness through redundancy.

-The main distinction between multi-signer setups are, whether private keys are shared between the instances and whether private key management is manual or automatic.
+The main distinction between multi-signer setups are, whether private keys are shared between the instances and whether key management is manual or automatic.
 In this article we'll go for *automatically managed distinct keys*.
 This choice has some implications which need to be carefully considered during configuration.

 The most glaring deficiency is, that each signer will in effect be serving a different zone, since different private keys produce different RRSIGs.
 For that